 Additionally, some resorts make bonfires throughout the winter.
-For instance, Boyne Highlands stokes the flames on its back lawn.
+For instance, The Highlands at Habor Springs stokes the flames on its back lawn.

 Do you have an itch for summer activities?
 You can scratch that by going to an indoor water park with friends.
 Michigan is home to several, such as the over 38,000-square-foot facility at Great Wolf Lodge in Traverse City.
 North of Muskegon in Rothbury, the Gold Rush Indoor Waterpark is a 60,000-square-foot splash zone within the Double JJ Resort.